SuperCompUCSD/SuperCompUCSD.github.io/content/posts/advent-of-scc-2023/advent-of-scc-23.md

 My time with Mosh goes way back.

-I have a backup server across the globe in China that I self-hosted with a RPi 3B+ that I bought the final year of high school (my rationale for that is that even under the impossible situation of the entire United States being suddenly erased, my entire data collection would still be intact.  _Don't ask me why I care about my data when I myself is in even deeper trouble!
-We don't worry about minor non-technical details here._).
-I let my laptop do the backups automatically during the night and all is well.
+I have a backup server across the globe that I self-hosted with a RPi 3B+ that I bought the final year of high school.
+(My rationale for taking offsite backup to the extreme is that even if the entire Americas is suddenly erased somehow, my entire data collection would still be intact.  _Don't ask me why I care about my data when I myself is in even deeper trouble!
+We don't worry about minor non-technical details here._)  I let my laptop do the backups automatically during the night and all is well.
 Except I am my own sysadmin, so I needed to do some maintenance work every so often once I get an email about another vulnerability being disclosed in OpenSSH and that I have to update my server _now_ to avoid it being compromised.

 I usually don't mind putting in a couple quick commands, except that my little RPi happy runs halfway across the globe, and that comes with the problem of having an atrocious round-trip time